-Competitive content marketing analysis looks at the competitive landscape and checks through their content marketing efforts.
-This process can help you decide if your competition has what it takes to beat you or whether they are ahead of the game in a specific area.
+Competitive content marketing analysis looks at the competitive landscape and checks through content marketing efforts.
+This process can help you decide if your competition is ahead of the game in a specific area.

 How to Conduct Competitive Content Marketing Analysis